 There are some big claims on the site:Read More

 Barry and the folks at Rusty Brick have built a search engine relevancy test – essentially its a "blind" engine which gives you results randomly from either Yahoo, Google, Ask, or MSN, then asks you to rate the results (more on the details here).
 They call it "RustySearch" and…

 Pamela Parker interviews Dick Costolo of Feedburner, who we've worked with at BB and who I talk to frequently for Searchblog.
-Some interesting tidbits in here.
+Some interesting tidbits in here….

 I’m terrified.
 But thrilled.

 UPDATE: Holy crap!
 You guys pushed it up to like #5400 on Amazon!
 I guess that’s to be expected – start from a small base and work up, but wow.
 Thank you.